 Medical Expense Reimbursement

-You can request reimbursement by submitting a reimbursement request on the Via Benefits Accounts mobile app, on the website, or by submitting a Reimbursement Request Form.
+You can request reimbursement by submitting a reimbursement request through the Via Benefits Accounts mobile app, on the website, or by using a Reimbursement Request Form.
+Using a Reimbursement Request Form is not recommended.
+It’s less secure and may take up to 10 days longer than submitting your request online.

 Expenses Incurred in a Foreign Country

-Expenses you incur in a foreign country may be eligible for reimbursement, as long as the care is medically necessary.
-If the supporting documentation is in a foreign language, the five required elements (provider name, participant name, date of service, type or description of service or product, and document showing the participant’s financial responsibility) must be translated in to English.
-The amount of the expense must be converted from the foreign currency to US dollars.
-You can do the translation and currency conversion yourself.
-It doesn't need to be a formal translation.
+Expenses incurred in a foreign country may be eligible for reimbursement if the care is medically necessary.
+If your supporting documentation is in a foreign language, the five required elements (provider name, participant name, date of service, type or description of service or product, and documentation showing the participant’s financial responsibility) must be translated into English.
+You must also convert the expense from the foreign currency to U.S. dollars.
+You can complete the translation and currency conversion yourself.
+A formal translation isn't required.

 Transportation Expenses